 - Stick with using recycled R22 and burn through costs like it’s the ozone layer.

-To be clear, the EPA regulates the production and use of this refrigerant, but not your AC.
+To be clear, the EPA regulates the production and use of this refrigerant, but not your system.
 The law doesn’t require you to replace your air conditioner.
-Ultimately, your AC will stop working and it will need to be replaced, and only R410a units will be available for sale.
+Ultimately, your AC will quit running and it will need to be replaced, and only R410a units will be available to purchase.

-You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the time being.
-While this sounds like a nice alternative, the expense of servicing old R22 A/C systems is starting to go over several hundred dollars (easily a down payment on a new system).
-You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely obtainable.
+You could also pick the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
+While this sounds like a nice alternative, the expense of servicing old R22 A/C systems is starting to exceed several hundred dollars (easily a down payment on a new system).
+You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely obtainable.

 If you aren’t aware of what type of AC refrigerant your air conditioning system uses, let us help.
-Reach out to Service Experts Heating & Air Conditioning today and we can provide an inspection to find out if you are currently using R22 and, if so, what’s the best next step.
+Reach out to Service Experts Heating & Air Conditioning today and we can provide an inspection to find out if you are currently using R22 and, if so, which option works best for you.

 The good news

-While making the move to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
+While making the switch to an approved AC refrigerant may be frustrating, it’s helping to save the ozone layer.
 These regulations will help defend the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
-It’s not far-fetched to say that you, as a homeowner, are a large part of this by replacing an old R22 unit with a newer, ozone friendly unit.
+It’s not far-fetched to say that you, as a homeowner, are a big part of this by replacing an old R22 unit with a newer, ozone friendly unit.

 If you have any questions, please contact us for a free, in-home consultation by filling out the form below.